Spectroscopy of phase transitions for multiagent systems: Abstract

 \section{Abstract}

-In this Letter we study phase transitions for weakly interacting multiagent systems.
-Using linear response theory we probe the emergence of singular behaviour in the thermodynamic limit by studying the properties of the real and imaginary parts of the susceptibility.
+In this paper we study phase transitions for weakly interacting multiagent systems.
+By investigating the linear response of a system composed of a finite number of agents, we are able to probe the emergence in the thermodynamic limit of a singular behaviour of the susceptibility.
 We find clear evidence of the loss of analyticity due to a pole crossing the real axis of frequencies.
-Such behaviour has a high degree of universality, as it does not depend on either the applied forcing or on the considered observable.
+Such behaviour has a degree of universality, as it does not depend on either the applied forcing nor on the considered observable.
 We present results relevant for both equilibrium and nonequilibrium phase transitions by studying the Desai-Zwanzig and Bonilla-Casado-Morillo models.

+\textbf{Multiagent models feature in a very vast range of applications in natural sciences, social sciences, and engineering.
+We study here the Desai-Zwanzig and Bonilla-Casado-Morillo models, which are paradigmatic for equilibrium and nonequilibrium conditions, respectively.
+Phase transitions result from the coordination between the individual agents, and are associated with the divergence of the linear response of the system.
+The occurrence of phase transitions is universal: it does not depend on the acting forcing, and can be detected by looking at virtually any observable of the system.
+We showcase here how response theory is capable of providing a useful angle for understanding the universal properties of phase transitions in complex systems. }